 Friedrich Nietzsche

 Heaven is the “great escape,” a means for humans to get away from life and the selves they have distorted themselves into.
-Kafka’s aphorism applies to secular, humanistic and religious groups, organisations and people.
-Heaven is any ‘place’ from which a believed outside perspective is possible for evaluating life.
+Kafka’s aphorism applies to secular, humanistic, religious groups, organisations and people.
+Heaven is any ‘place’ from which a believed outside perspective is possible for evaluating life, taken from theis perspective all life becomes devalued.

 What might the heavens be to a crow?
-I imagine they might see it is a divisive human invention for the pleasure of punishment and reward, prompted by a fear of forgetting the essential questions.
+Almost certainly nothing, though if it were anything it might be seen as a divisive human invention for the pleasure of punishment and reward, prompted by a fear of forgetting.
 Why fear forgetting?
 Why fear life?
 Why fear?

-Crows do not fear forgetting the question, they either never registered one, or else they master forgetting as they live their answer.
+Crows do not fear forgetting the question of life, they either never registered one, or else their apparent mastery of forgetting it is a by-product of their answer to life which is living it.

-What life allows such forgetting?
+What sort of life permits the value of forgetting?
 If you have not yet learnt to forget the important things, it may still be the life you have, only not the way you are living it.

 Might a belief in heaven be nothing more than an envy of crows?
 Crows do not know they are bad, and if they did, what has it to do with them?